The most photogenic places in Cusco for your next trip

 Pisac

-Pisac is a blend of historic sites, a town full of traditions, and natural landscapes.
-As you walk through this place, you’ll find a beautiful photogenic angle on every corner.
-There are so many attractions that you’ll need a full day to explore it completely, making it one of the best experiences in Cusco.
+Pisac is a combination of historical sites, a town full of traditions, and natural landscapes.
+As you explore, you’ll find beautiful photo spots on every corner.
+There are so many attractions that you’ll need a full day to explore it properly, enjoying some of the best experiences in Cusco.

-- Recommended route: Private transportation through the Sacred Valley
+- Recommended tour: Private transport through the Sacred Valley

-- Best time: In the morning, to take in all the magical landscapes.
+- Best time: In the morning, to fully appreciate the magical landscapes.

-The best way to explore Pisac is to book a private transportation service through the Sacred Valley.
-This tour not only includes this place but also allows you to visit Ollantaytambo and Chinchero, passing through the most emblematic towns along with mountains, snow-capped peaks, rivers, and agricultural areas.
+To explore Pisac, the best option is to book a private transport service through the Sacred Valley.
+This route not only includes this destination, but also allows you to visit Ollantaytambo and Chinchero, passing through the most emblematic villages along with mountains, snow-capped peaks, rivers, and agricultural areas.

 -

-Start your journey with the most accessible and nearby places.
+Start your trip with the most accessible and nearby places.

-- City tour: You can schedule it in the morning, visiting places such as Sacsayhuamán, Qenqo, Puca Pucara, Tambomachay, the Cathedral, and Qoricancha.
+- City tour: Can be scheduled in the morning, visiting places such as Sacsayhuamán, Qenqo, Puca Pucara, Tambomachay, the Cathedral, and Qoricancha.

-- San Blas: Visit this magical neighborhood at night to complete your experience.
+- San Blas: Visit this magical neighborhood at night and complete your experience.

 -